Risks of entering China

 Cost by design - not of doing business

 The design risks above are not the cost of doing business in China.
-They are the cost of building a poorly sequenced entry.
+They are the cost of building a poorly designed market entry.

 Dependency risk is manageable

-Partner dependency is manageable when your market identity, data access, and commercial terms are set before the partner is chosen.
+Partner dependency is to a large extent manageable when your market identity, data access, and commercial terms are set before the partner is chosen.

 Risk drops with the right order of decisions